The History and Future of Cellular Technology

 Cellular companies love to brag about how fast their networks are.

-Faster and more responsive surfing is nice – but with data plan use restrictions (i.e., hotspot caps, video throttling) and potential overage charges, there are very real downsides to speeding down the information highway too quickly.
+Faster and more responsive surfing is nice, but with data plan use restrictions (e.g., data caps, video throttling), there are very real downsides to speeding down the information highway too quickly.

 Why, then, are carriers so gung-ho about ever-faster networks?